 HONG KONG TRADE DEVELOPMENT COUNCIL

 The Hong Kong Trade Development Council (HKTDC) offers a variety of platforms and business-matching services, connecting small and medium-sized enterprises in Hong Kong with business partners from all over the world.
-HKTDC also has resources for start-ups here.
+The HKTDC’s website will be useful for startups to find materials such as economic and policy analysis, global market information, and trade fairs.

 INVEST HONG KONG